xcart/xcart-docs/_pages/kb_en/import-export/export.md

 2. Select the data to be exported using the related check-boxes.

    By default, the following data can be exported from X-Cart:
-   * Products (including or exclusing product attributes and classes);
+   * Products (with or without the information on product attributes and classes);
    * Categories;
    * Classes & Attributes;
    * Product attribute values;